Bhuteshananda

+Swami Bhuteshananda (8 September 1901 -10 August 1998) was a Hindu monk and the 12th President of the Ramakrishna Order (1989-1998).

+Early life

-Swami Bhuteshananda was born on 8 September 1901 at Somsar (an interior village) in Bengal Presidency.
+He was born on 8 September 1901 at Somsar (an interior village) in Bengal Presidency.
 His premonastic name was Vijay Chandra.
-His father was Purna Chandra Roy and his mother Charubala Devi.
+His father was Purna Chandra Roy, and his mother was Charubala Devi.
 In his student life, he met Jnan Maharaj (a direct disciple of Swami Vivekananda).
-Under influence of his and some other spiritual young boys, he started to go to Belur Math frequently and he met many of the direct disciples of Sri Ramakrishna.
+Under the influence of his and some other spiritual young boys, he started to go to Belur Math frequently, and he met many of the direct disciples of Sri Ramakrishna.
 He graduated from Government Sanskrit College (Kolkata, then Calcutta) where he mastered Bengali, English and Sanskrit.
-Due to his visits to the Math, one day he went to the Math to become Monk (Sannyasi), but as his studies was not completed, he was asked to come later.
-This made him leave his residence and he built a Shiva temple in Baghbazar (Calcutta) and lived there like a renunciate monk, practicing intense Tapasya.
-He was present during the funeral of Sri Sarada Devi, in December 1920.
+Due to his visits to the Math, one day he went to the Math to become Monk (Sannyasi), but as his studies were not completed, he was asked to come later.
+This made him leave his residence, and he built a Shiva temple in Baghbazar (Calcutta) and lived there like a renunciate monk, practising intense Tapasya.
+He was present during the funeral of Sri Sarada Devi in December 1920.